itential/itential.toolkit/itential/toolkit/README.md

 | adapter_app_names | Names of applications and adapters, separated by comma.
 If no names are provided, will return versions of all applications and adapters.|

 ### Example
-The following command returns the version of local_aaa adapter and AGManager application, ` ansible-playbook playbooks/app_adapter_version.yml -i hosts --extra-vars 'adapter_app_names="local_aaa, AGManager" iap_username=<some-username> iap_password=<some-password>'`
+The following command returns the version of local_aaa adapter and AGManager application:

+` ansible-playbook playbooks/app_adapter_version.yml -i hosts --extra-vars 'adapter_app_names="local_aaa, AGManager" iap_username=<some-username> iap_password=<some-password>'`
 The following command returns the version of all applications and adapters.

 `ansible-playbook playbooks/app_adapter_version.yml -i hosts --extra-vars 'adapter_app_names="" iap_username=<some-username> iap_password=<some-password>'`